TeamGreenWave/capstone_project/data_sources_dump.md

 https://ourworldindata.org/grapher/energy-consumption-by-source-and-region

-# Per capita primary energy consumption by source, Countries and Regions
+# Per capita primary energy consumption by source, Countries and Regions - no Africa
 Primary energy is calculated based on the 'substitution method' which takes account of the inefficiencies in fossil fuel production by converting non-fossil energy into the energy inputs required if they had the same conversion losses as fossil fuels.